 The applicable Dilawri Tenant is the lead tenant for Dixie Auto Mall until July 2030.
 That Dilawri Tenant has provided a notice of termination to a Dixie Auto Mall sub-tenant that formerly operated a Honda dealership on the property.
-Dilawri has informed the REIT that the third party that operates a Kia dealership will move into the former Honda dealership location upon the completion of improvements under a long-term sub-lease.
-It is expected that the Dilawri Group's Nissan dealership, in addition to its current location at Dixie Auto Mall, will utilize the existing Kia dealership location by the end of the second quarter of 2018.
-None of these changes affect the terms of the applicable Dilawri Lease
+Dilawri has informed the REIT that the third party that operates a Kia dealership has moved into the former Honda dealership location under a long-term sub-lease.
+The Dilawri Group's Nissan dealership, in addition to its current location at Dixie Auto Mall, will be utilizing the former Kia dealership location.
+In addition, the Dilawri Tenant provided a notice of termination to a Dixie Auto Mall sub-tenant that formerly operated a Toyota dealership on the property.
+The Toyota dealership has vacated the premises.
+None of these changes affect the terms of the applicable Dilawri Lease.
+The Infiniti Vancouver dealership property is being used as a service location for Infiniti and Audi vehicles.

-Overall, at March 31, 2018, the REIT's properties had a weighted average rental rate of \$25.51 per square foot
+Overall, at June 30, 2018, the REIT's properties had a weighted average rental rate of \$25.80 per square foot.